thc2125/uRobo/README.txt

         python3 experiments/experiment_generator.py

+    Or failing that:

+        python3 -m experiments.experiment_generator

-    will synthesize audio for each line in the file 'experiments/experiment_text.txt'
+    This will synthesize audio for each line in the file 'experiments/experiment_text.txt'

     The path of each audio file looks like: